wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/e!Cockpit programs/readme.md

 ### Image pool in HMI
 - Make sure the image pool "WAGO" is within the application and device-structure.
 - If not, download the "imagepool.export" and import it.

+### Linking Grafana to HMI-visualization

+Once the cloud server is initiated and Grafana is set up.

+With the HMI e!c application, access "POU".
+Change the "Grafana" string to the URL of the Grafana-visualization in the cloud-server